Veykril/tlborm/src/decl-macros/minutiae/fragment-specifiers.md

 }
 ```

-From this we can tell a few things:
+From this we can tell a few things.

 The first you should be able to see immediately is that while the `stmt` fragment doesn't capture trailing semicolons, it still emits them when required, even if the statement is already followed by one.
 The simple reason for that is that semicolons on their own are already valid statements which the fragment captures eagerly.